hbeni/fgcom-mumble/client/plugin.spec.md

   - `VOL` (not transmitted currently)
   - `PWR`
 - `FGCOM:ICANHAZDATAPLZ` asks already present clients to send all state to us (payload is insignificant)
-- `FGCOM:PING` keys a ping package and lets others know we are still alive but don't had any updates for some time (payload is currently insignificant).
+- `FGCOM:PING keys a ping package and lets others know the identities are still alive but don't had any updates for some time (payload is INT list of alive IIDs).

 ### UDP client interface